BigBearAlan/create-text-curtain/README.md

 > Install and use the Codex skill from `https://github.com/BigBearAlan/create-text-curtain/tree/main/skills/create-text-curtain` to add a gentle wind-swept beaded text curtain to my project.
 Follow its `SKILL.md` immediately after installation.

-The recipient can paste that sentence directly into Codex.
-Codex's built-in skill installer handles the destination and makes the skill available on the next turn.

-After installation, they can ask:
+After installation, you can ask:

 > Use `$create-text-curtain` to add a gentle, wind-swept beaded text curtain to this project.